 When an accident occurs on an oil platform out in the Gulf of Mexico, there are almost always several parties involved in the operation.
 Those parties consist of the oil company that owns the rights to extract oil in the Gulf, the company that drills for the oil, the company that owns the digging equipment, and others.
-Because there are various parties with different interests, the “borrowed servant doctrine” becomes relevant.
-When someone is injured, his or her remedies for redress may depend on whether the injured person falls under the borrowed servant doctrine.

 Borrowed Servant Doctrine